 St. John Fisher College provides academic accommodations as supported by your documentation of disability and as required by ADA legislation to ensure equal access.
 Appropriate accommodations are determined on case by case basis through an interactive process between student and the Student Accessibility Services coordinator.

 Typical accommodations may include alternative testing arrangements (extended time, quiet location, use of a word processor), access to an electronic textbook or a copy of class notes.

 Writing Center tutors provide assistance with all writing assignments, and the Math Center tutors provide assistance with most math courses, as well as some computer science, statistics (including economics and psychology), chemistry, and physics courses.

 Tutoring services are free of charge to all Fisher students.
 "Walk-ins" are welcome but subject to consultant availability.
 The Centers are located on the top floor of the Golisano Academic Gateway.

-Peer tutoring in other 100 and 200 level courses is also available free of charge through the Center for Career and Academic Planning.
+Peer tutoring in other 100 and 200 level courses is also available free of charge through the Writing and Tutoring Center.